|

 bright orange (saffron) colour.
 Neither gold nor silver

 ornaments.
 Adornment is characteristic of womanhood.
+Parents should

 also ensure that children dress in an honourable and modest